The Epilogue (album)

 The Epilogue is the third studio album by Australian singer and songwriter Dean Lewis, released on 18 October 2024.
 The album was written and recorded in-between Lewis' overseas live touring schedule.

 Speaking about the album, Lewis said, "An Epilogue traditionally sums up a book, answers any unanswered questions, and hints at what's to come.
 This is a new chapter.
 It feels like the ending of the last few years of my life and the beginning of the next.
 I really tried to define my own style.
 For me, the music wraps up the past and shines a light on what to expect going forward."

 A deluxe edition of the album was released on 11 July 2025.

 Background

 The album was announced in June 2024 with Lewis saying "My first album had a level of rawness.
 For the second, I was a little more cautious and pop-oriented, but the songs were meaningful to me.
 On this record, I started to get rawer and more acoustic again.
 I was trying to rekindle the simplicity of why things worked.
 I knew what I wanted to hear, so I embraced what made the first one special."

-The album will be supported by The Epilogue Australian tour commencing in Newcastle, New South Wales on 30 October 2024.
+The album was supported by The Epilogue Australian tour commencing in Newcastle, New South Wales on 30 October 2024.

-The album will be supported by World Tour (outside of Australia) in 2025.
+The album was supported by World Tour (outside of Australia) in 2025.